Graphical functions in even dimensions: Introduction

 The theory of graphical functions has successfully been applied to four-dimensional $\phi^4$ theory (see e.g.\ \cite{ZZ,gf,numfunct}).
 Calculations of Feynman periods in $\phi^4$ theory led to the discovery of the coaction conjectures in \cite{coaction} and the coaction principle (see e.g. \cite{Bcoact1,Bcoact2,motg2}).

 In this article, we provide an extension of graphical functions to even dimensions $\geq4$.
 This extension made six dimensional $\phi^3$ theory accessible to higher loop orders (the loop order is the number of independent cycles in the underlying Feynman graph).
 Without the theory of graphical functions $\phi^3$ is a notoriously hard subject.
-The authors calculated all primitive periods in $\phi^3$ theory up to loop order six \cite{phi3}.
+The authors calculated all primitive periods in $\phi^3$ theory up to loop order six \cite{phi3,Shlog}.
 At loop order seven, 561 of the 607 primitive Feynman periods were computed.
-At loop orders eight and nine many sporadic results exist \cite{Shlog}.
-These period calculations were the basis for a recent calculation of the renormalization constants in $\phi^3$ theory up to loop order five with applications to percolation theory \cite{5loopphi3} (see \cite{classphi3} for the classical approach).
+At loop orders eight and nine many sporadic results exist \cite{phi3,Shlog}.
+These period calculations were the basis for a recent computation of the renormalization constants in $\phi^3$ theory up to loop order five with applications to percolation theory \cite{5loopphi3} (see \cite{classphi3} for the independent classical calculation).
 Recently, higher dimensional graphical functions also found applications in the context of graph complexes \cite{Bidf}.

 Graphical functions also exist in odd dimensions $\geq3$.
 Their theory differs from the even dimensional case and is much less explored.
 The case of two dimensions is singular and needs special treatment \cite{gf}.
-For fundamental QFTs, graphical functions in even dimensions $\geq4$ seem to suffice.
+For the physical QFTs in the standard model, graphical functions in even dimensions $\geq4$ seem to suffice.

 Graphical functions also led to the seven loop results for the renormalization constants in $\phi^4$ theory \cite{numfunct,7loops}.
 Recently, the eight loop calculation of the gamma function was finalized \cite{Shlog}.
 Renormalization demands an extension to non-integer dimensions as a regularization mechanism, see e.g.\ \cite{par,IZ}.
-In the context of graphical functions this dimensional regularization is very convenient.
-In this setup mathematical proofs require the use of the somewhat unpractical parametric representation.
-Therefore, the theory of dimensionally regularized graphical functions relies on a series of (well tested) conjectures.
+In the context of graphical functions this dimensional regularization is very convenient for calculations.
+A precise definition of dimensional regularization, however, requires the use of the parametric representation which can be unwieldy for mathematical proofs.
+Therefore, the theory of dimensionally regularized graphical functions mostly relies on a series of (well tested) conjectures.

 In this article, we focus on graphical functions in even integer dimension $D\geq4$, where most results can be proved:

 We also restrict ourselves to scalar graphical functions.
 Graphical functions with positive spin can be expressed as tuples of scalar graphical functions.
 By a dimension shift mechanism, calculations of graphical functions representing Feynman integrals of particles with positive spin demand the handling of scalar graphical functions in higher even dimensions.
 Hence, this article also paves the ground for future calculations in QFTs with spin (such as Yang-Mills theories).